Most employers understand the necessity of respirator use when their worksites contain hazardous chemicals, particles, or dust in the air.

 At Worksite Medical, we make respirator standard medical clearances easy and fast.

-Get started online right now with these easy steps:
+Get started — online right now for just $30 — with these easy steps:

 - Complete your respirator clearance questionnaire on a computer or mobile device, then submit;

-- A respirator clearance certificate will be issued to you within one (1) business day.
+- A respirator clearance certificate will be issued to you instantly, if you pass;

 Respirator clearance classifications include: